solana-labs/solana/svm/doc/spec.md

 - `epoch_total_stake`: The total stake for the current epoch.
 - `epoch_vote_accounts`: The vote accounts for the current epoch.
 - `feature_set`: Runtime feature set to use for the transaction batch.
+- `fee_structure`: Fee structure to use for assessing transaction fees.
 - `lamports_per_signature`: Lamports per signature to charge per transaction.
 - `rent_collector`: Rent collector to use for the transaction batch.